IBM-Bluemix-Docs/containers/cs_annotations.md

 ### Keepalive requests (keepalive-requests)
 {: #keepalive-requests}

-Configure the maximum number of requests that can be served through one keepalive connection.
+Set the maximum number of requests that can be served through one keepalive connection.
 {:shortdesc}

 <dl>